Members, do you have an upcoming screening, event, campaign or other news to share? Tell us! Contact firstname.lastname@example.org.

 Yvonne Russo has written an Op-Ed article for the Huffington Post about Native Americans in Broadcasting.
 To check out her article titled "Broadcasting Without Borders: American (Indian) Pie" Please click here.

-Irene Walsh will be performing classic Samba music with the two top Brazilian musicians Cesar Garabini and Sergio Krakowski.
+Irene Walsh performed classic Samba music with the two top Brazilian musicians Cesar Garabini and Sergio Krakowski.
 The event will take place Tuesday, July 22 from 7PM to 10PM at Caffe Vivaldi in Greenwich Village32 Jones St, NYC

-Charlotte Schioler's Slor is being screened at the Downtown Film Festival Los Angeles on July 9th, then at the Golden Apricote Intl.
+Charlotte Schioler's Slor was screened at the Downtown Film Festival Los Angeles on July 9th, then at the Golden Apricote Intl.
 Film Festival in Armenia later in July, in August in Denmark and in September at Kazan International Film Fest in Russia.

 Daralyn Jay is costarring in Tobacco Burn, a short film that has won several awards on the film festival circuit.
 Set decades before the Civil War, the film follows the actions of a brutal overseer that spark the fire of revolution on a Southern tobacco farm.
 “Tobacco Burn” will screen at the Maine International Film Festival (7/11–7/20), Indianapolis International Film Festival (7/17–7/26), The Woods Hole Film Festival (7/26–8/2) and Martha's Vineyard African American Film Festival (8/5–8/9).
 Additional information is available here.